Edward Carrington: Postwar career

-In 1797, Washington wrote a letter to Carrington stating that he had just hosted the future Supreme Court Justice John Marshall.
-He noted that Marshall approved of an improved threshing machine by a Mr. Booker.
-Washington wrote that he was sending a letter to Booker and asked that Carrington forward it to that individual.
+In 1797, Washington wrote to Carrington stating that he had just met with John Marshall, who approved of an improved threshing machine by a Mr. Booker.
+Washington asked that Carrington forward another letter to Booker.
 In 1798, President John Adams selected Carrington to be the quartermaster general for the United States Army during the Quasi-War with France, but the position was never filled and was eliminated when normal relations were restored.
 In 1807, Carrington was foreman of the jury during Aaron Burr's treason trial.
 His brother-in-law John Marshall was the presiding judge and Burr was acquitted.